This Privacy Notice explains how we will collect, store, use, share and protect the personal information of our customers.

 For entering into and for the performance of your home purchase, service agreement or tenancy agreement (which is a legal contract) and to comply with our legal obligations to provide appropriate homes.

-- Carrying out your wishes or requirements such as any religious or cultural wishes as appropriate.
+• Carrying out your wishes or requirements such as any religious or cultural wishes.

 To comply with laws or regulations, and in exceptional circumstances to protect the vital interests of individuals.